GifflarJS-Framework/core/README.md

 - Command variations: `gifflar init [path]`, `gifflar --init [path]`, `gifflar -i [path]`.

+- Example:
-- Example: `gifflar init my-first-gifflar-project` (Will create a gifflar project inside `my-first-gifflar-project` folder).
+  - `gifflar init my-first-gifflar-project` (Will create a gifflar project inside `my-first-gifflar-project` folder).
+  - `gifflar init` (Will create a gifflar project inside current folder).

 This command will install all dependencies needed for start developing with Gifflar (You'll be asked to choose between `yarn` or `npm`).
 It will also create the following folder structure: